rohailahmad-code/100DaysOfCode/README.md

 ## Day 4

 Hello,
-Second Day of 100DaysOfCode Challenge.
+Day 4 of 100DaysOfCode Challenge.
 Today I cover some topics which is given below:

 For Today topics Click: [Here](Days/Day4.md)